doggybootsy/hidden-disc-docs/README.md

 ```
 This function (CREDIT [pythonmcpi](https://github.com/pythonmcpi) for the general function, I modded it to work "better". in quotes because it just filters in a little bit more of a fine way with option 1) does a general function search and returns the encasing modules.

-For example, `fuzzyFnSearch("gettoken")` will return two modules including that function, and since they're modules, other functions involving the token will show up as well.
+For example, `findModules("gettoken")` will return two modules including that function, and since they're modules, other functions involving the token will show up as well.

 This function has two "modes", and defaults to the first if no mode (boolean) is specified.

-1) `fuzzyFnSearch("TERM_HERE", true)`: finds the direct "module export" and grabs only the functions in that module, not information like module-IDs.
+1) `findModules("TERM_HERE", true)`: finds the direct "module export" and grabs only the functions in that module, not information like module-IDs.
 This is the most "straight-shot" way a fuzzy module search should go imo.
-2) `fuzzyFnSearch("TERM_HERE", false)`: returns the raw module, including module-IDs and other info that may be useful, but not generally.
+2) `findModules("TERM_HERE", false)`: returns the raw module, including module-IDs and other info that may be useful, but not generally.

 For more JS snippets, check [here](https://github.com/13-05/hidden-disc-docs/tree/main/snippets)!